Woman spining wool by the fire, 1400's manuscript

 Medieval fabrics and it’s uses, part 1

 Before I look into medieval fabrics colours, it is worth looking at the material them self.
-How was the fabrics produced, which were the expensive and what were they used for.
+How was medieval fabrics produced, which were the expensive and what were they used for.
+In general the rule of thumb is that homemade and locally made fabrics are much cheaper than imported fabric in the middle ages, unlike today where it is really the opposite

 Elderly woman spinning, 1500's